KKCQ (AM)

 KKCQ (1480 AM) is a full service formatted broadcast radio station featuring a mix of talk and oldies music.
-KKCQ is licensed to Fosston, Minnesota, serving Eastern Polk County, Minnesota and Clearwater County, Minnesota.
-It's owned by Jimmy Birkemeyer, through licensee R&J Broadcasting, Inc.
+KKCQ is licensed to Fosston, Minnesota, serving Eastern Polk County and Clearwater County.
+It is owned by Jimmy Birkemeyer, through licensee R&J Broadcasting, Inc.

 Programming

-News comes from ABC radio and the Minnesota News Network.
+News comes from ABC News Radio and the Minnesota News Network.

 Location

 It sits east of downtown Fosston at 30056 U.S. Highway 2, along with sister station KKCQ-FM.
 The transmitter site and towers are the studios.

 Call sign history

 The station was assigned the KKCQ call letters by the Federal Communications Commission on November 16, 1984.
 It was originally KEHG, then owned by De La Hunt Broadcasting.